-Planning to have a home extension may take a lot of things to consider.
-This includes if there’s enough space in your home for an extension, design for the new extension, budget for the project, etc. Planning takes time as it must be thoroughly done and also to avoid mistakes.
-Here are 6 steps for planning an extension:
+Planning to have a home extension built can involve a lot of things to have to consider.
+This includes considering the additional floor space you’d need out the back of your house, the type of design for the new extension, available budget for the project, etc. Planning takes time as it must be thoroughly done in order to help avoid any costly mistakes.

 Not least is the fact that buying and selling property has a whole host of associated costs above and beyond the price of a home.
 This includes agent’s fees, stamp duty and the not inconsiderable hassle of packing and moving your home/life.
 So where to start for getting a home extension project off the ground?
 Here are 6 pointers to get you started…

 Curves and corners are costly to build, so keep your extension’s design as simple as possible.
 A rectangular or square footprint with a simple pitched roof will be cheapest.
 Design the build around off-the-shelf products, such as standard-size doors and windows.

 Avoid any products that have to be made to order; choose materials that are readily available and easy to use.
 So, stick to cast concrete for the sub-floor; concrete blockwork for the walls; brick, render or timber cladding; and a softwood timber roof structure.
-Try rooflights instead of dormer windows and interlocking concrete tiles for covering the roof…
+Try roof lights instead of dormer windows and interlocking concrete tiles for covering the roof…

 Remember, whenever you’re looking for a home builder, make sure you first do some digging.
 You can always ask them to provide you the contact details of previous customers so you can quickly find out what their experience was like.